-The FIA Foundation is a company limited by guarantee registered in England and Wales (No. 4219306) and a registered UK charity (No. 1088670) of 60 Trafalgar Square, London WC2N 5DS.
+The FIA Foundation is a company registered in England and Wales limited by guarantee (No: 4219306) and a registered UK charity (number: 1088670) of 60 Trafalgar Square, London WC2N 5DS.

 In some instances (for example for specific campaigns), we may collect further personal information about you.
 On those occasions we may provide you with a separate privacy notice which will provide you with further details about our use of your personal information in relation to that campaign and which is appropriate in those specific circumstances (where this is legally required).
 In such instances, that specific privacy notice will apply to the collection of that further personal information.